-Mrs Macquarie’s Point offers one of the best views of The Harbour Bridge and The Opera House together in one shot.
+Mrs Macquarie’s Point offers one of the best views of The Sydney Harbour Bridge and The Opera House together in one shot.
 It makes a very popular place to watch the sunset and you can get some incredible photographs from here.
 In fact I would say this is one of the very best places in Sydney to take photos and you should definitely not miss it.
 You can also get great views across to the CBD from here.

 Here you will also find Mrs Macquarie’s Chair – a sandstone bench carved in 1811 by convicts for Mrs Macquarie, who was the wife of the Governor at the time.
 Sit on Mrs Macquarie’s Chair and admire the stunning view.

 After all the sightseeing on Day 1 you will be ready for some dinner!
 Head to one of the many restaurants around Circular Quay for some great food.

 North of the Harbour

 The easiest way to reach the north shore from Circular Quay is to take the ferry to Milson’s Point.

 Luna Park is probably the best located theme park I have ever seen in my whole life!
 It is located on the north shore of the harbour right next to The Harbour Bridge so you can get some stunning photographs of the harbour from here!
 There is a really nice vintage vibe at Luna Park with the old fairground rides.
 And the best part?
 Entrance is free!
 You just pay for each ride, so even if you don’t want to go on any rides you can still stroll round for free and absorb the atmosphere!

 If you walk underneath The Harbour Bridge you’ll be rewarded with more stunning views of The Harbour Bridge and The Opera House at Copes Lookout.
 You can get some really unique views from here and it is never crowded compared to the south side of the harbour.